LegalizeAdulthood/refactor-test-suite/results/preliminary/EclipseCDTResults.md

   Rename effectively unusable, even when such files are filtered out using Resource Filters.
 * Rename doesn't pre-select the identifier being renamed, which makes renaming more cumbersome.
 * Rename often reports parse errors or conflicts, even when it performs the change correctly.
+* There are intermittent failures where Rename changes identifiers into some odd combination of what was typed and additional characters from what was typed.
+A revert and second attempt is unable to reproduce the issue.

 Case | Result
 ---- | ------